Kxnstrxktiv/Win-Privacy/README.md

 # Win-Privacy
 Changes some reg keys so ms can't spy on you anymore.
+REAL, yes REAL opsec right here!